Canon G16 vs Fujifilm X20

 |Canon G12||Y||stereo||mono||-||-||mini||2.0||-||-||-||Canon G12|

 |Nikon P7800||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Nikon P7800|

 It is notable that the G16 offers wifi support, while the X20 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So how do things add up?
 Which of the two cameras – the Canon G16 or the Fujifilm X20 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon PowerShot G16:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.